sp2410/healthapp/README.md

 Food	Hamburger bun	61	1496401200
 Food	Kaiser roll	73	1496401218
 Food	Pumpernickel bread	56	1496401229

+Note: If there is a need for any change in input format, let me know, I will change my code accordingly storing values in dictionaries

 You can run the code in two ways.